cookie777/myengsite/content/posts/solve-problems.md

 In terms of quantity, we can gain plenty of information from the Internet.
 These days, the technology of computers has developed.
 Thus,  it much easier for us to get many solutions from all around the world.
 The more samples you gain, the more possibility you will see.
 For instance, when I was really depressed I searched a lot of resolving from the Internet.
 Some of them were very effective.
 This way can be faster than asking someone.
 For the above reason, I think using technology is a great method.

 ## Body2
+From the efficient point of view, it will be much faster to solve issues.
+For example, If you ask or rely on someone when you in trouble, it will cost plenty of time to get a lot of solutions.
+On the other hand, we can get plenty of experiences and cases for a moment by utilizing the Internet.
+Moreover, we can get them with images and videos, so it is much effective to understand.
+This fact shows that searching for ways from the Internet is very efficient for us.

 ## Body3